I love the fresh start of a new year.

 But let’s be honest.

-All of the resolutions, goals, intentions, planning, and choosing our “word of the year” can sometimes be accompanied by mild panic and the pressure of falling short of those expectations we’ve set for ourselves.
+All the resolutions, goals, intentions, planning, and picking a “word of the year” can come with mild panic and the pressure of falling short of our own expectations.

-It’s kind of funny that we somehow believe we’ll be an entirely different person with an altogether different set of behaviors come January 1st.
+It’s funny how we believe we’ll be a completely different person with a whole new set of behaviours come January 1st.

 As if we didn’t just drag our same old December brain into January with us!

-Listen, I’m all for setting big goals and chasing after those dreams, but I’m also realistic about how our minds work, as well as the tools for sustainable success.
+Listen, I’m all for setting big goals and chasing after those dreams—but I’m also realistic about how our minds work, and what it really takes to create sustainable success.

-It’s why I’m not at all surprised when I have a really great session with a client, and she leaves our call “motivated, inspired, and excited to take action,” only to show up the following week having done a complete 180, feeling somewhat down in the dumps because she “lost her motivation.”
+It’s why I’m not at all surprised when I have a great session with a client.
+She leaves feeling motivated, inspired, and excited to take action—only to show up the next week feeling deflated, wondering where her motivation went.

-It’s also the reason why I know that most people, by the end of January, will have abandoned their new diet, exercise routines, and other newly implemented habits, or why, after a few “bad days” turn into a few “bad weeks,” the proverbial towel gets thrown in.
+It’s also why I know most people, by the end of January, will have abandoned their new diet, exercise routines, or healthy habits.
+A few “bad days” become a few “bad weeks,” and then the proverbial towel gets thrown in.

-Mindset shifts that I hope will help you in avoiding some of the most common pitfalls when it comes to achieving health, weight, and wellness goals (or really, any type of goal).
+So over the next few weeks, I’ll be sharing simple mindset shifts to help you sidestep some of the most common pitfalls when it comes to achieving your health, weight, and wellness goals (or any goal, really).

-But the truth is we don’t just “lose” our motivation.
+The truth is, we don’t just “lose” motivation.

-We create motivation with the thoughts that we’re thinking.
+We create motivation with the thoughts we’re thinking.

 Specific thoughts produce the feeling of motivation.